Nissan ARIYA vs Renault Megane E-Tech

 The Nissan ARIYA features a 12.3-inch touchscreen, while the Renault Megane E-Tech gets a 9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Nissan ARIYA stands out with heated front seats and power tailgate that you will not find on the Renault Megane E-Tech.
-The Renault Megane E-Tech counters with ambient lighting.
+The Renault Megane E-Tech counters with BOSE audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Nissan ARIYA runs a pure electric powertrain producing 160kW and 300Nm of torque, sent through a automatic to a FWD layout.
+The Nissan ARIYA uses a Electric producing 160kW and 300Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 7.5 seconds.

-The Renault Megane E-Tech counters with its electric setup making 160kW and 300Nm, paired to a automatic driving the front wheels.
+The Renault Megane E-Tech responds with a Electric making 160kW and 300Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 7.4 seconds.

 Power output is identical on paper, so the difference comes down to tuning, weight distribution, and suspension.
 In the real-world sprint, the Renault Megane E-Tech is 0.1s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.